-When a preprogrammed number of extensions in an ICD group are busy, additional incoming calls can wait in a queue.
-While callers are waiting in the queue, they can be sent an outgoing message (OGM) informing the caller of the current situation, or be redirected to another destination or disconnected depending on the amount of time the caller has been waiting. (\rightarrow 1.2.2.4 Queuing Feature)
+When a preprogrammed number of extensions in an incoming call distribution group are busy, additional incoming calls can wait in a queue.
+While calls are waiting in the queue, the calls are handled by the Queuing Time Table, which can be assigned for each time mode (day/lunch/break/night). (\rightarrow 1.2.2.4 Queuing Feature)